Financial repression forces savers into risky bets

 By allowing the value of money to erode, they help out debtors, including themselves as sovereign borrowers, reducing the size of the debts without the need to impose harsh fiscal measures like tax increases.

-"It's the feckless effectively being bailed out by the prudent," said Rob Burgeman, a divisional director at investment manager Brewin Dolphin (BRW.L), who sits on the asset allocation committee.
+"It's the feckless effectively being bailed out by the prudent," said Rob Burgeman, a divisional director at investment manager Brewin Dolphin, who sits on the asset allocation committee.

 Money managers are thus faced with a dilemma.
 Their clients are willingly putting their nest eggs at greater risk in an attempt to outrun the governments that are effectively plundering their savings.